-We are excited to survey again in 2017, and will once again rely on volunteers from Audubon Chapters, CSKT, SKC College, and other Mission Valley and western Montana residents.
+We are excited to survey again in 2018, and will once again rely on volunteers from Audubon Chapters, CSKT, SKC College, and other Mission Valley and western Montana residents.
 We hope you will join us and pass the word to your friends and colleagues.
+We are actively pursuing funding to support the Mission Valley Conservation Partnership.

-The 2017 season's efforts we will continue to use a specially designed website that provides information on Mission Valley Long-billed Curlew Surveys routes, shows routes (so we spread the effort out geographically and over time), and allows you to download maps, protocol, and data form.
+For the 2018 season's efforts we will continue to use a specially designed website that provides information on Mission Valley Long-billed Curlew Surveys routes, shows routes (so we spread the effort out geographically and over time), and allows you to download maps, protocol, and data form.